MariamWafik349/CI-CD-pipeline-project/README.md

 Node.js (v18 or newer)
 Docker installed on your machine
-A GitHub account for the repository
+GitHub account for the repository
-A Docker Hub account for storing container images
+Docker Hub account for storing container images
-An AWS EC2 instance to host your application
+AWS EC2 instance to host your application
 Git for version control
 🔑 Configuration
 GitHub Secrets Setup
-To unlock the magic of automation, you’ll need to configure the following secrets in your GitHub repository:
+To unlock the magic of automation, configure the following secrets in your GitHub repository:

 DOCKER_USERNAME: Your Docker Hub username
 DOCKER_PASSWORD: Docker Hub password or personal access token